Sonat-Consulting/mobile-boilerplate/README.md

 In vscode, in the bottom bar, select device type, and select your android emulator (or create a new one).

 Then hit the run button in the menu, on the run and debug tab, and it should start building an android debug application.

+## Github actions

+Github actions is used to run tests and create builds, and eventually create new releases to App store and Google Play.

+The ci scripts are located in the `.github/workflows/` folder.

+You can use a tool called [`ack`](https://github.com/nektos/act) to run these actions locally.

+Docker is used to build and run the actions locally.

+1. `brew install ack`
+2. `ack -l` to list actions available
+3. `ack` to run the default "push" event action (run tests).